 |4:15||FALL HORN FESTIVAL FINALE CONCERT

 Light Recital Hall in the Greenhill Center of the Arts

 Concert is FREE and open to the public!

 Linda Kimball, Creator/Artist Director

-The love of playing chamber music led Linda and several colleagues of the Wisconsin Chamber Orchestra to develop and produce a chamber music series that will begin in 2017, with a focus on little-known music for mixed winds and strings.
+The love of playing chamber music lead Linda and several colleagues of the Wisconsin Chamber Orchestra to develop and produce a chamber music series that began earlier this year, with a focus on little-known, or seldom performed music for mixed winds and strings.
 Inaugural concerts in Baraboo and Monroe featured the fantastic Schubert Octet, opus 166; (“not sure who enjoyed this more - the audience or the players!”)

 Linda has a degree in music education from the Conservatory of Music at Lawrence University, where she was the recipient of the John Barrows Memorial Horn Prize, she also has a Master of Music degree in horn performance from the University of Wisconsin (Madison).